(Part 4 of 4)

 “Go back.
 Go back.
 We need to help that man.”

-“There’s going to be a fire,” he said.
+“There’s going to be a fire,” the old man said.
 “I have to go home.
 I have to stop it.
 I have to help my father.
-Jeannie’s there.
+My sister is there.
 I don’t want her to burn.
 Can you take me there?
-I’ve been walking a long time, and I’m getting tired.”
+I’ve been walking a long time, and I’m very tired.”

 The man and woman in the front seats, both born-and-raised local residents of that part of the Bruce Peninsula, known as Hope Ness, looked at each other.
 The man pulled ahead a bit, put the car in park and got out to help the old man into it.
 It was mid-afternoon, a hot, dry, sunny day.